 Al Muizz street Location

-The majority of tours in Egypt consist of a visit to Khan al-Khalili, one of the biggest and most historical markets in Cairo.
-However, a few tours also allow visitors to visit other Islamic places with Egypt Luxury tours you will have the chance to visit it in the Fatimid area, close towards the marketplace.
-One of them are Bayt al-Suhaymi.
-In Arabic, the term "bayt" means "house" in Arabic This is a historical house with an attached mosque.
-The first portion of the building was constructed through Abdel Wahab el Tablawy in 1648.
-The house was later enlarged through the Sheikh Ahmed el-Suhaymi in 1796 in Egypt travel packages we do our best to let you explore the history of the Egyptian culture
+The majority of tours in Egypt consist of a visit to Khan al-Khalili, one of the biggest and most historical markets in Cairo. you will have the chance to visit it in the Fatimid area, close to the marketplace.
+Bayt al-Suhaymi is one of them.
+The term "bayt" refers to "house" in Arabic.
+It is a very ancient house with a connected mosque.
+Abdel Wahab el Tablawy constructed the first part of the house in 1648.
+It was later extended under the patronage of Sheikh Ahmed el-Suhaymi in 1796.

-The mosque is named after its founder the Fatimid Caliph, Hakim Bi-Amr Allah.
+The mosque is named after its founder, the Fatimid Caliph Hakim Bi-Amr Allah.
 It is a place of interest for tourists as well as locals and is famous for its stunning architectural style.
-The mosque features a number of distinctive minarets, as well as a vast courtyard that is lined with lush green curtains.
-The complex is 15 minutes walk away from Khan al-Khalili souq.
-It is also walking distance to both the Qalawun Mosque and the Barquq Mosque.
-The visit to these places is an excellent way to find out about the past of Islamic Cairo you can also find more by the Egypt classic tours you will have a wide variety of tours to explore the ancient of Egypt
+The mosque features a number of distinctive minarets and a vast courtyard lined with lush green curtains.
+The complex is a 15-minute walk from Khan al-Khalili Souq and within walking distance of both the Qalawun Mosque and the Barquq Mosque.
+The visit to these places is an excellent way to discover the past of Islamic Cairo.
+You can enjoy these historical treasures through many Egypt tours, especially when booking Cairo guided tours, which ensure a deep and enriching cultural experience.

 Al Moez street in old Cairo

 The story of this mosque is lengthy and fascinating.
-It was when the Fatimid Caliph Al Muizz li-Din Allah defeated Egypt around 970 A.D, he ordered the mosque constructed to serve as his headquarters within the area.
-It was initially intended to function as an Shiite congregational mosque, however it soon was one of most renowned centers for Islamic education.
+It was when the Fatimid Caliph Al Muizz li-Din Allah defeated Egypt around 970 A.D. that he ordered the mosque constructed to serve as his headquarters within the area.
+It was initially intended to function as a Shiite congregational mosque; however, it soon became one of the most renowned centers for Islamic education.
+Today's visitors to be able to experience this historic gem through Private tours in Cairo are better able to realize its religious and cultural heritage thanks to the trained tour guides.

-At the beginning of the 13th-century, Al-Azhar went through its largest important expansion and reconstruction in the Mamluk Sultanate.
-The period witnessed the building of gates for entrances like Bab al-Muzaini (Barbers Gate) named after barbers who cut the heads of the students, and Bab al-Sayida (The Saidis' Gate).
+Early in the 13th century, Al-Azhar saw its largest notable expansion and reconstruction under the Mamluk Sultanate.
+The period witnessed the building of gates for entrances like Bab al-Muzaini (Barbers Gate), named after barbers who cut the heads of the students, and Bab al-Sayida (The Saidis' Gate).

 Cairo's Al-Azhar Mosque & Al Muizz Architecture